SebastianErfort/notes_public/tech/networking/_networking.md

 <caption>Host-only private network</caption>
 </figure>

-Add NAT and routing to allow guests on the PN to communicate beyond the host:
+Add NAT and routing to allow guests on the PN to communicate beyond the host (didn't get that to work yet): ^nat

 ```bash
 # non-persistent, using iptables